SHRI943/Prograd/README.md

-# Prograd
+# Prograd Coding Practice
-Prograd Coding Practice
+Prograd coding exercises are solved here in either java or python language.